4nt01ne/shoppinglist/README.md

 ## Test it running
 In a browser,
-* if ES6 javascript works from you Spring MVC then you will read 'Hello World!' from http://localhost:8080/index.html
+* if ES6 javascript is successfully server by your Spring MVC then you will read 'Hello World!' from http://localhost:8080/index.html
-* if you backend is serving the default shopping list then you'll get it in JSON format from http://localhost:8080/proposedItems
+* if your backend is serving the default shopping list then you'll get it in JSON format from http://localhost:8080/proposedItems